 SteriPEN™ , $42, is the only portable water purifier that uses ultraviolet (UV) light to destroy waterborne microbes.
 It only takes 60 seconds to purify 32 ounces of water.
 This is a purifier (kills virus), not a filter.
 Best with clear water.

 Review of the MSR Hyperflow, First Need, SteriPen and Platypus GravityWorks

 The Katadyn Pocket Filter , $283, with a silver impregnated ceramic element is effective against bacteria and protozoa and can filter up to 0.2 micron.
 The Katadyn Pocket water filter is the only water filter with a lifetime year warranty.
 Field-cleanable 0.2 micron ceramic depth filter.
 Output rate is up to 1 quart/minute.
 Cartridge Capacity is up to 13,000-gallons, depending on water quality. $277 ($0.02/gallon).
 Replacement filter for $147.
 Requires a separate container to store water.

 Home and base camp filters

 The Big Berkey, $258, can filter 4000 to 6000 gallons ($.04/gallon ) of water when using 2 filter elements.
 The Berkey water filter system removes pathogenic bacteria, parasites and cysts to non detectable levels, removes harmful or unwanted chemicals to below detectable levels, and reduces nitrates, nitrites and unhealthy minerals such as lead and mercury without removing the healthful and nutritional minerals that your body needs.
 Checkout the Berkey FAQ.

 Make your own water filter using two 5 gallon buckets and Berkey elements.

-The AquaPak is another water pasteurizer that has the potential to save thousands of lives and significantly reduce illness among rural populations in nations where access to safe drinking water is scarce.
+The AquaPak , $23, is water pasteurizer that uses the WAPI.
+It has the potential to save thousands of lives and significantly reduce illness among rural populations in nations where access to safe drinking water is scarce.